nouraali3/Cars-Dashboard-Java/README.md

 Before running this project, you should:
 1-Start zookeeper
 2-Start kafka server
-3-run Cars Simulator java found at https://github.com/nouraali3/Cars-Simulator-Java
+3-run Cars Simulator project found at https://github.com/nouraali3/Cars-Simulator-Java

 This application simply displays the location and car readings of 3 cars in 3 different trips